mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

 ## 4. Summary

 Different network timeouts have different durations and return values.
-ICMP messages provide feedbacks to network problems.
+ICMP messages provide error feedback signals for network problems.
 However, many ICMP messages are not forwarded to applications.

 We could reduce network timeout errors by doing the following: